yiwen-liang/PHP_2550_Project_3/README.md

 ## PHP2550 Project 3: Simulation Studies

+### Evaluating the Performance of a Prediction Model in Different Population

 ${\color{gray}Posted: 12/03/2023}$

 This is the 3rd project assignment of PHP2550 Practical Data Analysis course at Brown University (Fall 23).